dgaydukov/cert-spring5/files/spring5.md

     <artifactId>spring-boot-starter-amqp</artifactId>
 </dependency>
 ```
-Adding this starter to your build will trigger autoconfiguration that will create a AMQP connection factory and RabbitTemplate beans.
+Adding this starter to your build will trigger autoconfiguration that will create AMQP connection factory and `RabbitTemplate` beans.
 So if you don't use spring boot you will have to configure them manually.

-You also need to install rabbitmq `sudo apt-get install rabbitmq-server`.
-You can start/stop and check status with following commnads
+You also need to install RabbitMQ `sudo apt-get install rabbitmq-server`.
+You can start/stop and check status with following commands
 ```shell script
 sudo systemctl start rabbitmq-server.service sudo systemctl enable rabbitmq-server.service